ABDALLA F. HASSAN | Manara Magazine | May 10, 2021

 As with past military presidents, Sisi does not seek potential rivals.
 He predictably secured a reelection landside in April 2018, with an official tally of 97 percent, against a last-minute contender (and avowed Sisi supporter) to avoid having a referendum on his continued rule.
 Candidates who announced a serious run for the presidency were arrested or pressured into dropping out.

 Constitutional amendments passed a year later were a clear indication that Sisi has no intention of relinquishing power.
-Presidential terms were extended from four to six years, applying retroactively to Sisi (four years were tacked on to his second term, without the trouble of elections).
+Presidential terms were extended from four to six years, applying retroactively to Sisi (two years were tacked on to his second term, without the trouble of elections).
 Tailored for Sisi, the amendments allowed the current president alone to run for a third term—paving the way for him to rule until 2030—in addition to vastly expanding presidential powers over the judiciary and diluting legislative authority.
 While broadening the authority of the military judiciary to try civilians, the amendments assign the Armed Forces with the primary responsibility of “safeguarding the constitution and democracy.”

 Lacking a sense of ownership, factions of the Egyptian public search for a way out or quietly resist.
 Memes ridicule political absurdities.
 One cartoon that made the rounds with revelations of the president’s palatial building spree has the miserly crony capitalist Scrooge McDuck telling Donald Duck, “You must understand that you are very, very poor”—Sisi’s actual utterance in describing Egyptians.
 “No, uncle, you’re the one who is a thief and a son of a bitch!” retorts an indignant Donald Duck.
 Videos shot on mobile phones and circulated on social networks highlight a reality that responds to a propaganda-infused media.
 Whether deadly train collisions, collapsing buildings, the unmanageable spread of Covid-19 and its dire ramifications, the kneejerk reaction of officials is to invent conspiratorial narratives or fault Egyptians for their misfortunes.